kksgandhi/personal_site/Triadic_Game_Design-Harteveld.md

 Behaviorism: The external behaviors produced are all that matters, and behaviors can be positively / negatively reinforced

-[[Cognitivism|Cognitivism]]: Learning can involve internal mental events that are not reflected by behavior
+[[cognitivism|cognitivism]]: Learning can involve internal mental events that are not reflected by behavior

 [[humanism|Humanism]]: Learning should be centered around human growth, and believes that humans are inherently good and strive for a better world.